RogueNAND/odoo-ship-api/README.md

 - Identify on Shipping API form view whether it's globally set as 'Test' or 'Production'
 - Possibly cache rates outside of delivery_api
 - Write tests
+- Better management of dimensions when product has multiple varients